Third Street - Utility & Complete Street Upgrades

 WHAT’S NEW?

-• Ensures comfortable and effective mobility for people of all ages and abilities;
+- Enhanced mobility and accessibility for people of all ages and abilities.

 WHAT’S INCLUDED?

-• Sanitary Sewer Improvements: Replacement of a 80m section of high-density polyethylenepipe (HDPE) of sanitary sewer near 335 Third Street which has deformed due to sub-surface settlement.
+- Sanitary Sewer Improvements: Replacement of an 80m section of high-density polyethylene (HDPE) sanitary sewer near 335 Third Street, which has deformed due to sub-surface settlement.

-• Storm Utility Improvements: Replacement of approximately 260m of storm (505 Third Street to 421 Third Street) due to the road widening and infilling of the existing fragmented culvert/open channel ditch sections.
+- Storm Utility Improvements: Replacement of approximately 260m of storm (505 Third Street to 421 Third Street) due to road widening and the infilling of existing fragmented culvert/open channel ditch sections.

-• Corridor Mobility Improvements for all users: The City of Nanaimo aims to increase the safety and comfort for people who walk, bike, take transit, and drive.
-These improvements include new sidewalks, raised crossings and separated bike lanes, through the extent of the project.
+- Corridor Mobility Improvements for All Users: The City of Nanaimo aims to increase safety and comfort for people who walk, bike, take transit, and drive.
+These improvements include new sidewalks, raised crossings, and separated bike lanes throughout the extent of the project.

 Intersection Improvements: Bike crossings and crosswalks for Third and Howard, and Pine and Third.